ViRb3/authelia-basic-2fa/README.md

 In all other cases, including when the client does not use the special credentials format or the format is invalid, this proxy will return a status code `401`.

 ## Format
 The custom format combines the password and TOTP into the basic auth password field.
-To hint the backend you are attempting this 'special' form of authentication, you suffix your password with an underscore ( _ ).
-This can be changed in the [source code](credentials.go).
+Example:

 ### Original credentials
 - Username: `john`